Anj2307/SOI_project/README.md

-# 🕵️‍♂️ Fraud Detection Model 🧠📊
+# 🕵️‍♂️ Fraud Detection on Financial Transactions Using Machine Learning 🧠📊

 Welcome to a complete exploratory data analysis (EDA) project aimed at uncovering fraud patterns from financial transaction data.
-This works on differnet parameters of fraud person.
-In this project I create Machine learning model to predict fraud automatically
+This project works on different parameters of fraudulent users.
+A machine learning model is created to automatically predict fraud based on historical data.

 ---